Lower Snake River Wind Facility

 Can I access the Hopkins Ridge, Marengo and Tucannon River wind facilities in

 Yes, but it requires a different permit than the Lower Snake River permit.
-To get, complete the PSE Hopkins Ridge online application form.
-You will need to go to The Last Resort Kampstore, Four Star Supply or The General Store to complete the registration process and pick up the required permit, vehicle tag and map brochure.
+To get an access permit to the Columbia County wind farms please complete the PSE Hopkins Ridge online application form.
+You will need to go to The Last Resort Kampstore, Four Star Supply or The Circle K to complete the registration process and pick up the required permit, vehicle tag and map brochure.

 What do I need to access Lower Snake River properties?